Fear of failure or loss has become the new saber-tooth tiger in the bushes.

 This was to keep us alive in the days when stepping outside of our cave could get us eaten by a tiger in the bushes if we weren't careful.

-The problem is that this section of our brain doesn't know the difference between the tiger in the bushes and what might happen if we take action on something new and different today..
+The problem is that this section of our brain doesn't know the difference between the tiger in the bushes and what might happen if we take sign up for that new class, take that trip, start that blog, or take action on any other thing that is new and different today.

 All our brain sees is the stress (perceived threat) associated with the action.